microsoft/Low-Code/website/blog/2023-lcf/2023-02-10/01-index.md

     ![API Key Auth - export OpenAPI document][image-04]

+   You might have a question here.

+   > What does the "Create Power Connector" menu do?
+Isn't that for this API key auth?

+   That's actually a valid question.
+The only difference between exporting the OpenAPI document and creating the connector directly on the menu is that which tenant you want to export the connector to.
+If you want to use only within your tenant, the "Create Power Connector" is way easier.
+However, if your connector is not only for your tenant, but also other tenant, you should export the OpenAPI document and use it on the other tenants.

+   Therefore, throughout this post, you're assuming to use this custom connector in general purpose, rather than tied with your tenant.

 1. Let's take a look at the document.
 It might look like the following JSON document, saying that you MUST use the API key through `Ocp-Apim-Subscription-Key` in the request header or `subscription-key` in the request querystring.

     ```jsonc